gmbneves/python-3-curso-em-video/README.md

 # Curso de Python 3 do Curso em Vídeo

-Este repositório cotém as minhas resoluções dos exercícios propostos pelo curso de Python 3 do Curso em Vídeo.
+This repository contains my solutions to the exercises proposed by the Python 3 course from the YouTube channel Curso em Vídeo.